 Good news—we’re here to help!
 We’ve got three tips to help you get started writing your company’s first relocation policy:

 Creating a relocation policy isn’t something you can do overnight.
 Employee relocation involves a number of different roles, and writing the policy is only one part of the process.
 You'll need to get approval from various groups (such as senior leadership), ensure your payroll and/or finance teams are equipped to distribute the benefits, and communicate the new policy to hiring managers.

 Starting to build your relocation policy early is key in making sure your company is prepared to handle a relocation.
 Consider starting the conversation about relocation with key stakeholders now, even if you don’t have an employee currently moving through a relocation.
 As with most things, a good starting point is research.

 Understand the relocation benefits your competitors are offering, which benefits your company wants to (and can afford to) offer, and then you can start putting your policy into writing.

 2. Set clear expectations about what, when, and who

-A relocation policy should clearly articulate what benefits are being offered, when the employee will receive those benefits, and who they can reach out to for assistance.
+A relocation policy should clearly state what benefits are being offered, when the employee will receive those benefits, and who they can reach out to for assistance.
 For example, let’s say your company has decided to offer a lump sum benefit.
 The relocation policy may read like this:

 You will receive a $12,000 lump sum stipend to be used for miscellaneous moving expenses.
 This lump sum payment is considered taxable income.
 The company will provide tax assistance for federal withholding, state taxes, FICA, and Medicare.
-The lump sum payment will be distributed in three weeks before your start date with Acme Company.
+The lump sum payment will be distributed three weeks before your start date with Acme Company.
 Please reach out to email@example.com with any questions.

 This is a simple policy, but it clearly states what the employee is receiving ($12,000 lump sum with tax assistance), when they will receive it (3 weeks before start date), and who to reach out to for questions